FarronF/limerick-council-meetings/meetings/2023/04/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 23rd March 2023.md

 expected to be issued to our contractor in 2024.
 The works will improve the performance of the

-wastewater treatment plant but will not result in an increase in the loading capacity of the plant.---
+wastewater treatment plant but will not result in an increase in the loading capacity of the plant.
+---
 14. Question submitted by Councillor Donegan

 “I will ask at the next meeting of the Cappamore/Kilmallock Municipal District to get the